dgilliam/gilli-am/index.md

 **[ForSaleByOwner.com](http://www.forsalebyowner.com)** - Product Consultant

-- Led `product design and development` for 2MM+ monthly visitor and $12MM annual revenue site
+- Led `product roadmap and development` for 2MM+ monthly visitor and $12MM annual revenue site with a team of `5 developers`, one `UX designer` and one `visual designer`
-- Co-Authored and architected an `AngularJS` mobile-first single page MVC application for home sellers
+- Coordinated with executive stakeholders, content, marketing, and operations teams to `prioritize feature requests` and translate them into `stories` for design and engineering
+- Aligned feature goals with `business priorities` and strict focus on `user experience` and `customer acquisition`
+- Supported design and development with `UX flows and mockups`
 - Developed deep experience in the `real estate` industry and built a team and instilled startup culture and values

 **[Wavetable Labs](http://wavetable.com/)** - Founder in Residence